Christmas in Indonesia

 • Marvel at the Papua Christmas Celebration

 After mass, the people in Papua cook pork and vegetables on stone burned with wood and ate this meal together.
 This tradition is called barapen which means baking the stone.
 The exciting part of this ritual is that they do not use a conventional lighter for the fire; instead, they swipe the wood repeatedly to produce fire from the heated powder.
 The men make a hole to insert the red hot stone while the women prepare the vegetables to be added to the pork.
 This takes almost half a day to get cooked and is a symbol of gratitude and love that they want to share with their loved ones.
+So, when you are interested in unique Christmas events in Indonesia, this one is a must-visit.

 • Participate in Ambon Christmas Celebration